noemie-tee/noemie-tee.github.io/_pages/about.md

 </br> :hammer_and_wrench: Tools that simplify artistic processes,
 </br> :art: and shaders authoring. </br>

 My skills include modeling, texturing and optimizing assets.
-Furthermore, I have experience presenting complex ideas to various audiences such as creatives and business stakeholders
+Furthermore, I have experience presenting complex ideas to various audiences such as creatives and business stakeholders.

 </br>